Why Am I Not Losing Weight? A List of Common Weight Loss Obstacles

-Obstacle 1: Thinking that exercise is the saving grace, giving you a free ticket to eating what you want.
+Weight loss obstacle 1: Thinking that exercise is the saving grace, giving you a free ticket to eating what you want.

 Why is that?

 Well, you cannot exercise and sweat all the harm out of unhealthy foods, for one.
-Unhealthy eating, even with regular exercise, will eventually rear its ugly head and leave a negative lasting impact on your body, whether inside or out.
+Although you may not notice it right away, prolonged unhealthy eating, even with regular exercise, will negatively affect your body, whether inside or out.

 Regular exercise, however, has many benefits, too, so don’t overlook it if you want to feel and look better.